ORFit: One-Pass Learning via Bridging Orthogonal Gradient Descent and Recursive Least-Squares: Orthogonal Recursive Fitting

 \section{Orthogonal Recursive Fitting}

-In this section, we propose a one-pass learning algorithm called \emph{orthogonal recursive fitting} (\orfit{}).
+In this section, we propose a one-pass learning algorithm called \emph{orthogonal recursive fitting} ({\sf ORFit}).
 The algorithm consists of three main components: ({\romannumeral 1}) orthogonal update of the parameter motivated by OGD; ({\romannumeral 2}) interpolation (perfect fitting) of new data in a single step; and ({\romannumeral 3}) efficient use of memory via incremental summary.
-We describe the details of each component below, starting from (i) and (ii).
+We describe the details of each component in what follows, starting from (i) and (ii).
 See Fig.~\ref{fig:algorithm} for an illustration.